kkeundotnet/ecaml-komar/README.md

 Usage
 ---

-Note that the binary and package name is `ecaml-komar`, not `ecaml`, because there is a package that have the same name already, [`Ecaml` package](https://github.com/janestreet/ecaml) by Jane Street.
+Note that the binary and package name is "ecaml-komar", not "ecaml", because there is a package that have the same name already, [`Ecaml`](https://github.com/janestreet/ecaml) by Jane Street.

 ```
 $ ecaml-komar --help